 In line with its goals of affecting strategic shifts in the policy and regulatory landscapes, in the above key focus areas, the Families Together programme will use its grant fund strategically to support a range of stakeholders to design and deliver:

 To achieve its policy objectives, the programme will primarily work with and through partners from the refugee and migrant family reunion and integration sector.
 It will promote improved programme design and delivery, and effective co-ordination and co-operation, through a range of activities.

 Families Together conference

-A national conference on Refugee Family Reunion is to be held on 6 March 2019 in London.
-The event is co-organised by the British Red Cross and the Greater Manchester Immigration Aid Unit.
+A national conference on Refugee Family Reunion was held on 6 March 2019 in London.
+The event was co-organised by the British Red Cross and the Greater Manchester Immigration Aid Unit.

-It will bring together service delivery organisations and partners from across the UK who are helping vulnerable refugee families reunite with their separated family members.
+It brought together service delivery organisations and partners from across the UK who are helping vulnerable refugee families reunite with their separated family members.

-Practitioners will hear from experts, collectively review the policy and operating environment, share knowledge and learning, and discuss policy, procedure and practice.
-They will also explore opportunities to contribute and collaborate on comms, campaigns and policy influencing.
+Practitioners heard from experts, collectively reviewed the policy and operating environment, shared knowledge and learning, and discussed policy, procedure and practice.
+They also explored opportunities to contribute and collaborate on communications, campaigns and influencing policy.

 'Cuts that cost’ report